Mario Nakić: National team career

-Nakić is eligible to play for either Croatia or Serbia.
-In May 2019, the Croatian head coach Veljko Mršić stated that Nakić has not decided anything yet, but he is closer to play for Serbia.
+Nakić was eligible to play for either Croatia or Serbia.
+In May 2019, the Croatian national team head coach Veljko Mršić stated that Nakić has not decided anything yet, but he is closer to play for Serbia.
 That was followed by confirmation of the Basketball Federation of Serbia Vice president Igor Rakočević.
 In the end, the Serbian head coach Aleksandar Đorđević confirmed that Nakić has not decided anything yet.
 In September 2022, Nakić stated that there is no decision yet which nation team he will represent.